Kruger Park Travel

 • Pafuri Camp

-Gates and camps opening and closing times
+Gates and camps' opening and closing times

-Prior to arriving in Kruger Park as well as departing for early morning and afternoon game drives, it’s important you find out what times the gates open and close.
+Before arriving in Kruger Park as well as departing for early morning and afternoon game drives, it’s important you find out what times the gates open and close.
 Strict regulations governing gate opening and closing times have been put in place to protect the safety of SANParks’ visitors as well as the animals.

 Guests staying in SANParks accommodation are restricted to opening and closing times for the camp’s gates.
 Guests staying in luxury accommodation in Kruger Park on the private concessions are not restricted to gate opening and closing times.

 The most important rule in the Kruger Park is NO SPEEDING.
 Visitors must stick to the Park’s strict speed limits, not only for the sake of the animals but for their own safety.
-Take care to plan your daily game drives so you leave enough time to make it back to your Kruger accommodation travelling at the required speed limit.
+Take care to plan your daily game drives so you leave enough time to make it back to your Kruger accommodation, travelling at the required speed limit.

 Fines are imposed on Kruger Park visitors who break the speed limit and arrive after the gate closing times.

-Telephone directory
+Telephone Directory

 Kruger National Park map books provide important telephone numbers that are useful for guests, particularly if they need medical or mechanical assistance.
 Skukuza Rest Camp is the largest rest camp in Kruger Park and is the administrative headquarters.
-The rest camp has a medical facility as well as a garage and mechanics workshop for breakdowns.
+The rest camp has a medical facility as well as a garage and a mechanics workshop for breakdowns.

 Emergency numbers

-Doctor 24-hour hotline: +27-(0)-13-735-5638
+• Doctor 24-hour hotline: +27-(0)-13-735-5638

-Breakdown/repairs: +27-(0)-800-030-666
+• Breakdown/repairs: +27-(0)-800-030-666

-South African National Parks
+South African National Parks:

-Reservations: +27-(0)-12-428-9111
+• Reservations: +27-(0)-12-428-9111

-Kruger Safari Co
+Kruger Safari Co:

-Helpline/information: +27 (0)-82-506-9641
+• Helpline/information: +27 (0)-82-506-9641

 Kruger National Park rules and regulations

-Kruger National Park map books clearly explain the rules and regulations as well as provide other valuable information.
+Kruger National Park map books clearly explain the rules and regulations, as well as provide other valuable information.
 This includes information on malaria and tips for game drives and staying at rest camps.

 Kruger Park activities